 How do I make my own LMS?

 You can make your own LMS using WordPress and an LMS plugin.
 There’s a lot more that goes into making your own LMS though.
 You’ll need courses, a marketing plan, subscription or payment gateway, security plugin, fast WordPress host and an overall plan of how to build, run and develop your LMS.
 We cover the basics of WordPress and the LMS plugin.
 There are lots of other resources online that should help with the rest.

 An LMS can cost anything from $100 up to $5,000.
 A hosted, cloud-based LMS can cost upwards of $4,000 per year.
 Some LMS will require an up front fee while others charge per student.
 There are a wide range of leaning management systems across all price points.
 Our article concentrates on self-hosted WordPress LMS.
 These are cheaper to buy and run but will require more work to set up and manage.

 There you have it.
-The 10 best WordPress LMS Plugins of 2021 so far.
+Our choice for the 10 best WordPress LMS Plugins of 2023 so far.
 We think each has definite strengths and weaknesses and would be perfect in certain situations.

 There are do-it-all LMS though and these stand out for all kinds of reasons.
 At the end of the day, whatever type of eLearning platform you’re building, if you use any one of these options, you should be in good hands.

 Which WordPress LMS plugin do you use?
 Have any others to suggest?
 Tell us your thoughts below!